Managing waste wisely

 Not suitable for donation?

-The following items can be dropped off for free at the West Metro Recycling Centre for specialist recycling:
+The following items can be dropped off for free at the West Metro Recycling Centre:

 Refrigerated items (air conditioners, fridges and freezers) are also accepted at the West Metro Recycling Centre for a de-gassing fee starting at $17.